Brain-Development-and-Disorders-Lab/mars/website/docs/Terminology.md

 - **Date**: The date that the Entity came into existence.
 - **Description**: An entirely textual description of the Entity.
 Further metadata should be expressed later as Attributes.
 - **Projects**: Specify any existing Projects that the Entity belongs to.
-- **Relationships**: Relationships are used to create links between Entities.
-An Entity can be a _parent_ of another Entity, a _child_ of another Entity, or express a _general_ relationship with another Entity.
+- **Links**: Links are used to create links between Entities.
+An Entity can be a _parent_ of another Entity, a _child_ of another Entity, or express a _general_ link with another Entity.
 - **Attributes**: This is a specific metadata component and is explained below.

 ## Attributes